skilldoes/sonarqube-using-dockercompose/README.md

 --------------------

 Create an ADO Integration Token under user's profile section.

-Create an ADO Service Connection and Use the token created in above step
+Create an ADO Service Connection and Use the token created in above step.

+SonarScan  will work in ADO for default branch(main/master) with community version of Sonarqube but non default branches wont work.
+For non default branch, we should take developer or enterprise version